Bhumika-Aryal/QA-testing-remoteaxle/Test-Cases/TestCases..md

 Password: 12aa34bb56

 **Expected Result**
-Account should be created successfully with confirmation message.
+- Account should be created successfully with confirmation message.
+- Ask for email verification

+**Actual Result**
+As Expected

+**Status**
+Pass

 ---
 ## TC-012: Password Must Be At Least 8 Characters